It Would Be Our Privilege To Design And Build Your Custom Luxury Home

 - LAUNDRY ROOMS – Some clients prefer to have their laundry room on the upper level of the home near the bedrooms and others want to have the washer and dryer on the main level.
 You can even consider installing a stackable washer/dryer in the mudroom or in a master bedroom closet to create an additional laundry area for extra convenience if you have the space.
 Whatever your preference, think about including cabinets for storage, hanging rods for drying clothes and a flat surface for folding.

-- OUTDOOR LIVING SPACES – They are seen as less of a luxury and more of a necessity these days.
-Large patios, decks or screened-in porches extend your entertaining space from the indoors to the outdoors.
-Outdoor kitchen areas with grills, refrigerators and sinks allow you to prepare food while entertaining guests.
-Swimming pools and sport courts are the ultimate in luxury in any backyard and a great way to keep everyone occupied all summer long.
-And, fireplaces make a cozy gathering area for your family when the weather turns cooler but you still want to enjoy spending time outside.
+- OUTDOOR LIVING SPACES – Outdoor living spaces are seen as less of a luxury and more of a necessity these days.
+Large patios, decks, or screened-in porches extend your entertaining space from the indoors to the outdoors.
+Outdoor kitchen areas with grills, refrigerators, and sinks allow you to prepare food while spending time with your guests.
+Adding a swimming pool or a sport court to your backyard is a great way to keep everyone together and occupied all summer long.
+And fireplaces make a cozy gathering area for your family when the weather turns cooler but you still want to enjoy spending time outside.

 - GREEN AND ECO-FRIENDLY – It’s important to keep a whole-house approach in mind from the initial stages of planning and design.
 For example, select appliances that are designed for maximum energy efficiency.
 Pick heating and cooling systems that are not only highly energy-efficient but sized correctly for your home, too.
 Water-efficient fixtures and irrigation systems are designed to use less water now, so make sure you look for the best ratings when making your selections.
 New windows and doors are manufactured to be energy-efficient but they need to be installed and sealed properly so that there is no unwanted air penetration.
 Proper insulation throughout a home will keep it cool in the summer and warm in the winter.
 You can choose low VOC (Volatile Organic Compound) paints and flooring materials to provide better indoor air quality.
 Use sustainable materials that have a low impact on the environment such as bamboo or reclaimed wood.
 Opt for kitchen countertops made from recycled components.
 Not only does this whole-house approach to being green and eco-friendly save you money in the long run, it will create a more comfortable living environment in your home.